artis-v/MNXB11-project/README.md

 If not specified, `<city>` is set to `Boras` and `<time>` is set to `18:00:00`.
 The variable `<city>` can be changed to anything so long as `datasets/<city>_Data_Cleaned.csv` exists.

+Check the `datasets` folder to see the provided cleaned data and instructions for adding more options.

 # Viewing the results

 By default, the `results` folder contains the plots created by running: